CCP / XCP on CAN Explained - A Simple Intro [2025]

 When polling for multiple signals, the request/responses need to be sent sequentially with a small delay between each request.

-Data acquisition via CCP DAQ
+Data acquisition via CCP/XCP DAQ

-CCP offers an alternative data measurement technique called DAQ (Synchronous Data Acquisition).
-DAQ is a bit more complex to initiate, but solves both the downsides of polling.
+CCP/XCP offers an alternative data measurement technique called DAQ (Synchronous Data Acquisition).

 Once the DAQ configuration is complete, the master 'starts' the sequence and the slave now autonomously broadcasts the requested signals using DAQ-DTO messages.

-Two concepts are key in DAQ: Object Descriptor Tables (ODT) and DAQ lists.
+To use DAQ, the master has to first configure the ECU accordingly.
+Two concepts are key in this regard: Object Descriptor Tables (ODT) and DAQ lists.

 Object Descriptor Table